klovercloud-ci-cd/documentation/cocepts.md

 Pipeline represents a projects integration and delivery flow.

-Pipelines comprise:
+Pipelines comprises:

-- Jobs, which define what to do.
-For example, jobs that compile or test code.
+- A list of steps.
-- Stages, which define when to run the jobs.
-For example, stages that run tests after stages that compile the code.
+- Step - defines what to do.
+For example, a step that builds image from your code.

 ```klovercloud/pipeline/pipeline.yaml``` file contains pipeline configuration.